 Largest and longest running social responsibility program at Cisco

 World’s largest classroom, with over one million active students worldwide

 Academic rigor combined with 21st century work and thinking skills

 Use of technology positively impacts formal and informal STEM learning

 Development and community support for instructors and students

 Aligning to U.S. Education Standards

-States are adopting requirements as defined by the STEM Career Clusters, Common Core Standards, Next Generation Science Standards, and Partnership for 21st Century Skills.
+States are adopting requirements as defined by the STEM Career Clusters, Common Core Standards, and Next Generation Science Standards.

 Cisco Networking Academy Alignment to Ed Standards

 Review these documents for detailed grids aligning academy courses to the education standards listed above.
 The first page shows how you can use this tool in your planning, to present strategies, to support interdisciplinary teaching, and when applying for related grants.